Ethra8/history_beyond_myth/README.md

     ![image](https://englishgrows.com/history_beyond_myth/assets/images/sign_up_bg_img_castle_1280x852px.jpg)

 #### EVENTS - IMAGERY
-The images of this sections remain the same in all screen sizes, adapting its width and size accordingly, bringing responsiveness to the site.
+The images of these 3 sections remain the same in all screen sizes, adapting its width and size accordingly, bringing responsiveness to the site.
 Nethertheless, these don't display in phones (width smaller than 576px)

 - ***Social Events***: [Man posing as a medieval soldier](https://www.freepik.com/free-photo/medium-shot-man-posing-as-medieval-soldier_57313566.htm#page=2&query=medieval%20joust&position=27&from_view=search&track=ais) by Freepik, at [Freepik.com](https://www.freepik.com/)